 Compensation Plan ("2018 Plan") is limited.
 These limits have impacted our ability to offer new awards to current and prospective employees, which in turn has contributed to employee retention and hiring challenges.
-In order to address our compensation needs, we plan to seek an amendment to our 2018 Plan to increase the number of shares available for future equity awards.
-We also may need to consider granting equity awards outside of our 2018 Plan, as we did with a 2021 executive hire.
+In order to address our compensation needs, we may seek an amendment to our 2018 Plan to increase the number of shares available for future equity awards.
+We also may consider granting equity awards outside of our 2018 Plan, as we did with a 2021 executive hire.
 Either of these options would result in additional dilution to our existing stockholders.
-If the amendment to our 2018 Plan is not approved by our stockholders or if our stock price continues to decline, we may need to shift a larger portion of employee compensation to cash, which could adversely affect our liquidity and financial condition.
+Alternatively, we may need to shift a larger portion of employee compensation to cash, which could adversely affect our liquidity and financial condition.